aspose-cells/Aspose.Cells-Products/cells/en/python-java/merger/merge-xltx-to-numbers/_index.md

 The following example demonstrates how to merge XLTX to NUMBERS in Python.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLTX to NUMBERS.
 Upload your files, call Workbook.Combine method for merging files, and then save it to NUMBERS file.
 If you develop code in Python, this will be simpler than it sounds.
-See {{platform} example that merges XLTX to NUMBERS.
+See Python example that merges XLTX to NUMBERS.

 {{% /blocks/products/pf/agp/text %}}